ibm-cloud-docs/power-iaas/set-full-linux.md

 Set up a proxy configuration, by completing the following steps:

 1. Log in to your proxy server, by using the `ssh root@<public IP of proxy>` command.
 2. Ensure that another IP route is created within the proxy.
-This IP route allows the IP’s within the range of the private IP gateway that you have created for your VM to this proxy gateway.
+This IP route allows the IPs that are within the range of the created private IP gateway for your VM to this proxy gateway.

     - Run the `ip route` command and add a private PowerVS VM gateway ranges(CIDR) via gateway of proxy.

       - You can view the private VM gateway in the [IBM Cloud](https://cloud.ibm.com){: external} website.
 Select the PowerVS VM that you have created in [step 3](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-power-vm), and go to the attached private network.
 The CIDR is listed as the last variable.
-      - Run the `route -n` command, to view the gateway of the proxy.
+      - Run the `route -n` command to view the gateway of the proxy.

 3. A connection is now established with the proxy and the PowerVS VM.
 You can ping the connection both ways.
     - From within the proxy you can ping the private IP of the PowerVS VM, by using the `ping <private IP of powervs vm>` command.